🇺🇸 United States (+1)

 US Phone Number Validator & Carrier Lookup

-Validate US phone numbers against NANPA data and return the originally allocated carrier (Verizon, AT&T, T-Mobile, and hundreds more) with line type — mobile, landline, or VoIP.
-Static dataset lookups: sub-20ms, from $0.0002 per call, and a fraction of the cost of live HLR services.
+Validate US phone numbers against NANPA data and return carrier (Verizon, AT&T, T-Mobile, and hundreds more) with line type — mobile, landline, or VoIP.
+Standard lookups are sub-20ms from $0.0002 per call; add mode=current to resolve the carrier serving a number today, ported or not.

 Try it — US numbers